AmadoSuarez/AssetTracker/QualityAssuranceDoc.md

 - Alex Flores-Veliz – Project Manager
 - Amado Suarez - Project Manager
-- Nehemias Miranda –Senior Back End Engineer
+- Nehemias Miranda – Senior Back End Engineer
-- Albert Oviedo –Senior Front End Enginner
+- Albert Oviedo – Senior Front End Enginner
-- Joan Quintero –Database Administrator
+- Joan Quintero – Database Administrator
-- Manuel De La Rosa –Cloud Infrastructure Engineer
+- Manuel De La Rosa – Cloud Infrastructure Engineer
-- Edilenso Garcia –Cloud Infrastructure
+- Edilenso Garcia – Cloud Infrastructure
-- Saqeb Alam –Lead Designer
+- Saqeb Alam – Lead Designer
-- Shany M. Lajara Contreras –Quality Assurance
+- Shany M. Lajara Contreras – Quality Assurance

 This section describes policies and procedures that will be used to meet QA project objectives.

 #### The application is expected to perform the following tasks:

-- allow producers (freelancers):
+- Allow producers (freelancers):
 - to register, upload, and display their assets into the platform.
 - to monitor statistics about their own assets.
 - to monitor their royalty earnings from the use of their assets